topxeq/charlang/docs/tutorial.md

 version differences to a certain degree.

-Main script and uGO source modules in uGO are all functions which have `compiled-function` type name.
+Main script and uGO source modules in uGO are all functions which have `compiledFunction` type name.
 Parameters can be defined for main function with [`param`](#param) statement and main function returns a value with `return` statement as well.
 If return statement is missing, `undefined` value is returned by default.
 All functions return single value but thanks to